nautobot/nautobot/docs/models/extras/status.md

 # Statuses

-NetBox provides the ability for custom statuses to be defined within an organization to be used on various objects to facilitate business workflows around object statuses.
+Nautobot provides the ability for custom statuses to be defined within an organization to be used on various objects to facilitate business workflows around object statuses.

 The value of a `status` field on a model (such as `Device.status`) will be represented as a `Status` object.
 This is a foreign key relationship that is designed to behave like a regular choice field but constrained to the content-types for the associated models for that status.